FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Randall’s dogs also helped a stroke patient with his recovery, Randall said.
 The man suffered the stroke in 2003 and had his left arm paralyzed with his palm up.
 The patient also lost hope after the stroke.

-“He was ready to die then when he saw the dog he took his paralyzed hand and turned it the right way to pet the dog,” Randall said while trying to stand up.
-He tried even to step off his wheelchair.
+“He was ready to die then when he saw the dog he took his paralyzed hand and turned it the right way to pet the dog,” Randall said the patient did this while trying to stand up and even tried even to step off his wheelchair.

 Randall’s dogs followed the patient for three years as he regained his speech and began walking with a cane.